timbiles/redux-review/README.md

 These packages fulfill the bulk of our needs from redux.

+## Ducks Model 🦆

+The Redux Ducks model is a way of organizing all the pieces needed to use Redux with React.
+In this model, we compile all the necessary parts in 2 files, store.js and reducer.js that are held in a folder called 'ducks'.

 ## Start at the store

 After the packages are installed, we will create a file called 'store.js'.
 The store is a javascript object that tracks the data of our application.
 You will only ever need 1 store.